Tshadow999/zorion/README.md

 Then use the command `zig build` to create an exe in the zig-out/bin directory.

-Or use `zig build run` to imediately run the exe
+Or use `zig build run` to imediately run the executable

 ## Dependencies